HippoEug/HackTheBox/Lame.md

 # Summary
 ### 1. NMAP Scan
-Typical NMAP scan, reveals `vsFTPd v2.3.4` on Port 21.
+Typical NMAP scan, reveals FTP `vsFTPd v2.3.4` on Port 21.

 ### 2. First Attack on FTP
-Tried with metasploit modules, did not work.
+We find out if we can upload to the FTP, but could only do Anonymous Read.
+We also try attacking with FTP metasploit modules, but did not work.

 ### 3. Finding another attack vector
 We do more NMAP scans and find `netbios-ssn Samba smbd 3.0.20-Debian`.